SwissTPH/timci/README.md

 ```

 ### emayili
-This package is used to send emails.
+This package is required to send emails using a gmail address.

 ### Installation of timci from GitHub
 To install the `timci` package on your workstation, you can